 Usual Adult Dose for Hypertension

-Maximum dose: Most patients were treated with maximum doses of 16 mg/hour (32 mL/hour) or less; however, there is limited short-term experience with doses up to 32 mg/hour (64 mL/hour).
-Due to lipid load restrictions, no more than 1000 mL (or an average of 21 mg/hour) of clevidipine infusion is recommended per 24-hour period.
+Maximum dose: Most patients were treated with maximum doses of 16 mg/hour or less; however, there is limited short-term experience with doses up to 32 mg/hour.
+Due to lipid load restrictions, no more than 1000 mL (or an average of 21 mg/hour) is recommended per 24-hour period.